codesnippetspro/code-snippets/readme.txt

 4. Importing snippets from an XML file

 == Changelog ==

+= 2.8.2 (27 Feb 2017) =
+* Fix bug introduced in 2.8.1 that broke code verification functionality by executing code twice

 = 2.8.1 (25 Feb 2017) =
 * Updated German translation